microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

 ## Existing DXIL Op and HLSL Intrinsic Infrastructure

-The follow details are specific to DXC, clang has a significantly different infrastructure.
+The details below are specific to DXC, clang has a significantly different infrastructure.
 The clang infrastructure for selecting a specific op value is an arbitrary mapping so less prose is required to highlight limitations.